 Price: $375.00 (without topper) – $520 (with topper)

-Our Pick: White noho chair with Fern colored topper
+Our Pick: White noho Move chair

 There’s a lot to like about noho’s chairs.
 These aren’t your standard plastic chairs… They’re designed to be ergonomic and flexible enough to move with your body, but they’re much lighter weight compared to most other ergonomic office chairs and have a cleaner, more minimalistic aesthetic.